Waikari River (Hawke's Bay)

 The Waikari River is a river in the Hawke's Bay region of New Zealand's North Island.
 It flows generally east from its source at the northern end of the Maungaharuru Range passing the settlement of Putorino to reach Hawke Bay 25 kilometres southwest of Wairoa.
-The name Waikari comes from the Maori word wai meaning "water" and kari meaning "dig".
+The name Waikari comes from the Māori words wai meaning "water" and kari meaning "dig".
+The river was called Waikare until given an official name in 1941.

 History

 In the 1931 earthquake a tsunami hit the river mouth, leaving fish up to 15 metres above the high tide level.